Caustics in the sine-Gordon model from quenches in coupled 1D Bose gases: Acknowledgements

 \section{Acknowledgements}

-We thank Ryan Plestid for contributions on thermal field sampling in the early stages of this project, Josh Hainge for suggesting the term `circus tent', and Igor Mazets for correspondence and advice about experiments.
-This work was supported by the Mitacs Globalink research internship, by the Natural Sciences and Engineering Research Council of Canada (NSERC), and Research at the Perimeter Institute is supported in part by the Government of Canada, through the Department of Innovation, Science and Economic Development Canada, and by the Province of Ontario, through the Ministry of Colleges and Universities.
-M.K. would like to acknowledge support from the project 6004-1 of the Indo-French Centre for the Promotion of Advanced Research (IFCPAR), Ramanujan Fellowship (SB/S2/RJN-114/2016), SERB Early Career Research Award (ECR/2018/002085) and SERB Matrics Grant (MTR/2019/001101) from the Science and Engineering Research Board (SERB), Department of Science and Technology (DST), Government of India.
-M.K. acknowledges support from the Infosys Foundation International Exchange Program at ICTS.
-M.K acknowledges support of the Department of Atomic Energy, Government of India, under Project No. 19P1112R\&D.
+We thank Ryan Plestid for contributions on thermal field sampling in the early stages of this project, Josh Hainge for suggesting the term `circus tent', Isabelle Bouchoule and Maximilian Schemmer for discussions about their 1D Bose gas experiment, and Igor Mazets and Maximilian Pr\"{u}fer for correspondence and advice about the Vienna experiments.
+D.O. acknowledges support from the Natural Sciences and Engineering Research Council of Canada (NSERC) through a Discovery Grant (No.\ RGPIN-2017-06605) and A.A. acknowledges a Mitacs Globalink research internship.
+Research at the Perimeter Institute is supported in part by the Government of Canada, through the Department of Innovation, Science and Economic Development Canada, and by the Province of Ontario, through the Ministry of Colleges and Universities.
+M.K. would like to acknowledge support from the project 6004-1 of the Indo-French Centre for the Promotion of Advanced Research (IFCPAR), Ramanujan Fellowship (SB/S2/RJN-114/2016), SERB Early Career Research Award (ECR/2018/002085), and SERB Matrics Grant (MTR/2019/001101) from the Science and Engineering Research Board (SERB), Department of Science and Technology (DST), Government of India.
+M.K. also acknowledges support from the Infosys Foundation International Exchange Program at ICTS and from the Department of Atomic Energy, Government of India, under Project No. 19P1112R\&D.